How to Prepare for NEET Exam 2027: A Comprehensive NEET Study Plan

 Safe Score to Target: 340+

-[If you are self-studying, learn how to read NCERTs properly, extract data from them during preparation and achieve 340+ score in NEET Biology.
-Use N Smart's experts' proven tricks for NEET biology and crush your NEET Biology Preparation]
+[If you are self-studying, learn how to read NCERTs properly, extract data from them during preparation, and achieve a 340+ score in NEET Biology.
+Use proven tricks for NEET biology by Sritama Das, the N Smart Biology expert, and crush your NEET Biology Preparation]

 NEET Physics Strategy: Move Past Rote Memorisation